Rearth/dhbw_heimdall_new/content/categories/about-awake.md

 ---
-name: About Awake
+name: About Heimdall
 image: /logo.svg
 ---
-All about the Awake Nuxt Template
+All about the our small Website